All payments made in the preview are in test mode. Read more

 zakat for water pumps

-You can use zakat funds for water pump projects, but only under specific conditions.
+You can use zakat funds for water pump projects in 2026, but only under specific conditions.
 The project must directly serve communities classified as poor and needy who cannot afford clean water access.
 Contemporary scholars allow this use when recipients qualify under zakat's eight categories and face real challenges due to water scarcity.
-However, many charities prefer to fund water pumps through sadaqah jariyah because it provides more flexibility and fewer restrictions.
-The sections below will outline the scholarly reasoning and eligibility criteria in detail.
+However, many organisations prefer to fund water pumps through sadaqah jariyah because it provides more flexibility and fewer restrictions.
+If you are unsure whether your wealth is zakatable, read our guide on what is zakat and who must pay it.
+The sections below outline the latest scholarly reasoning and eligibility criteria in detail.

-Can Zakat Money Be Used for Water Pumps?
+Can Zakat Money Be Used for Water Pumps in 2026?

 Many scholars support funding for water pumps if they provide clear benefits to impoverished communities.
 The primary condition is that the water project serves zakat-eligible recipients rather than the general population.